eurecom-asp/raw-pc-darts-anti-spoofing/README.md

 also replace `ARCH` with the corresponding architecture, and `SCALE` with the corresponding scale.

 #### Pre-trained models
-The pre-trained models are too large for uploading, will find a way to share latter.
+The pre-trained models are too large to upload, so only the final scores are uploaded under `/scores`.
+You can contact the first author for the saved models.

 #### Citation
 If you find this repository useful, please consider citing: